 Controversy will continue to follow USADA into the new year

-The Anti-Doping Program was launched in back June of 2015.
-On June 3, the UFC announced they would join partnership with the United States Anti-Doping Agency.
+The United States Anti-Doping Agency, or USADA was launched in back June of 2015.
+On June 3, the UFC announced they would join i partnership with USADA as their anti doping program.

 On September 28, 2018, it was reported that the UFC and USADA would grant the fighters some time to go through an adjudication process before announcements are made with the results of the potential doping violation.
 This happened after several cases of fighters such as Anderson Silva, Junior Dos Santos, Josh Barnett and many more were flagged, but cleared from punishment after they proved it was unintentional use.